WHAT IS ELEMENTARY I (E1)?

-WHAT MAKES ELEMENTARY I (E1) UNIQUE? – Classrooms are designed with multiple age groups.
-New Discoveries has high staff to student ratios for E1 classrooms.
-Our classrooms have a strong sense of community with student to student mentoring, and stared responsibilities.
+WHAT MAKES ELEMENTARY I (E1) UNIQUE? – Classrooms are designed for multiple age groups.
+New Discoveries has a high staff-to-student ratio for E1 classrooms.
+Our classrooms have a strong sense of community with student-to-student mentoring and shared responsibilities.

-THE FREEDOMS OF ELEMENTARY I (E1). – Movement, choice and repetition (the Three Freedoms) are a focus throughout Montessori learning.
+THE FREEDOMS OF ELEMENTARY I (E1). – Movement, choice, and repetition (the Three Freedoms) are a focus throughout Montessori learning.
 Montessori Materials are used by offering concrete to abstract learning.
-E1 students use focus in self-regulating – creating independence.
+E1 students use to focus on self-regulating – creating independence.

 ESSENTIAL COMPONENTS OF ELEMENTARY I (E1)? – The ability to have small group lessons or presentations.
 Teaching “Whole Life or Whole Being Education” (not just academics).
 Fostering excellence, respect and accountability.
 E1 students are allowed to progress beyond and without limitations.